 - Raw vegetables like carrot and celery sticks

 - Chamomile or peppermint tea

 - Lollies or chewing gum

 There’s ill… and there’s ill.
 How much is too much?

 Even if you can’t eat much, it's important you stay hydrated.
 Your baby will take the nutrients they need from you even if you don't manage to eat much solid food.
 Keep sipping on drinks throughout the day and taking in small amounts of food.
-Try a supplement like Complan if you feel you are missing out on important nutrients.

 If you’re being sick several times a day, and you can’t keep any decent amount of food or drink down, it’s time to see your GP or lead maternity carer.